-First, the porfimer sodium is given through a vein (IV).
-It travels through the bloodstream and is absorbed by all cells in the body – both normal and cancer cells.
+Porfimer sodium is given through a vein (IV).
+It travels through the bloodstream and is absorbed by both normal and cancer cells all over the body.
 The normal cells get rid of most of the porfimer sodium over a couple of days.
-But a lot of the drug stays in the cancer cells and in normal skin cells.
+But a lot of the drug stays in the cancer cells, with less in normal cells.

 Porfimer sodium alone does not destroy cancer cells.
-It must be activated or turned on with light.
+It must be activated or “turned on” with light.
 This is done about 2 or 3 days after the drug is given.
-(This gives the normal cells a chance to get rid of the drug.)
+(This gives normal cells a chance to get rid of the drug.)
 The doctor directs a laser light at the area of cancer cells using a very thin fiber optic glass strand.

 The laser used is a low-power light so it does not burn.
 It causes little or no pain.
 The light is applied for 5 to 40 minutes, depending on the size of the tumor.
 Any dead tissue left in the treated area is removed about 4 or 5 days later during endoscopy or bronchoscopy.
 The treatment can be repeated if needed.

 Who should not get treated with porfimer sodium?